markerikson/react-redux-links/using-react-with-es6.md

   https://www.fullstackreact.com/articles/use-property-initializers-for-cleaner-react-components/
   A look at how the "Class Properties"/"Property Initializer" syntax allows much cleaner definition of method binding, and how to configure Babel to use that syntax

+- **Javascript, React, This, and Programming Fundamentals**
+  https://www.andrewfong.com/blog/2017/05/13/javascript-react-this-and-programming-fundamentals/  A helpful explanation of how `this` works in Javascript,  how method binding works, and how that relates to React classes and class methods.

 #### Method Binding Utilities